hashie/hashie/README.markdown

 ## Hash Extensions

-New to version 2.0 of Hashie, the library has been broken up into a number of atomically includeable Hash extension modules as described below.
+The library is broken up into a number of atomically includeable Hash extension modules as described below.
 This provides maximum flexibility for users to mix and match functionality while maintaining feature parity with earlier versions of Hashie.

 Any of the extensions listed below can be mixed into a class by `include`-ing `Hashie::Extensions::ExtensionName`.